Samuel Daniel: Literary reputation and style

 During his lifetime, Daniel was regarded as one of the most important English authors of the period.
-His writings contributed innovations to a wide range of literary genres, including the sonnet cycle (Delia), the complaint (Complaint of Rosamond), neo-classical drama (Tragedy of Cleopatra), the epic (The Civil Wars), the verse colloquy (Musophilus), the literary essay ("Defense of Rhyme"), and epistolary verse (Certain Epistles).
+His writings contributed innovations to a wide range of literary genres, including the sonnet cycle (Delia), the complaint (Complaint of Rosamond), neo-classical drama (Tragedy of Cleopatra), the epic (The Civil Wars), the verse colloquy (Musophilus), the literary essay ("Defence of Rhyme"), and epistolary verse (Certain Epistles).
 He continued to have admirers for centuries after his death and his works had a significant influence on many other authors.
 John Milton adapted elements of his works in Paradise Lost.
 Alexander Pope parodied the opening of The Civil Wars in The Rape of the Lock.
 Samuel Taylor Coleridge was a particular admirer of Daniel's work, referring to him as "one of the golden writers of our golden Elizabethan age ... whose diction bears no mark of time".
 Coleridge's friend and collaborator William Wordsworth reflected Daniel's influence in many of his works and included an extended quotation from Daniel's Epistle to the Countess of Cumberland in his poem The Excursion.
 Henry David Thoreau referred to Daniel to elucidate his own thoughts in A Week on the Concord and Merrimack Rivers.

 Although Daniel's work fell into obscurity during the 20th century, he continued to have admirers.
-Many anthologies of early modern literature include excerpts from his Delia, Musophilus, and A Defense of Rhyme.
+Many anthologies of early modern literature include excerpts from his Delia, Musophilus, and A Defence of Rhyme.
 In his 1944 English Literature in the Sixteenth Century, Excluding Drama, C.S.
 Lewis said of Daniel that he "actually thinks in verse; thinks deeply, arduously; he can doubt and wrestle ... he is the most interesting man of letters whom that century produced in England."